aws-greengrass/aws-greengrass-client-device-auth/uat/mqtt-client-control/README.md

 # Control of test MQTT client(s)

-That API allows to control MQTT clients (agents) by gRPC protocol.
+This API enables users to control MQTT clients using gRPC.
 For testing purposes control can run as standalone JAR with hardcoded sequence of client's operations which includes: connect, subscribe, publish, unsubscribe, disconnect.

 ## How to build